SiebenCorgie/spv-patcher/docs/projectdoc.typ

     grid(columns: 2, dyn_non_assemble, dyn_assemble)
 )

 The overall timing of the replacement patch is much shorter with a mean timing of ~20μs for a usable SPIR-V bytecode module.
 The assembly step takes around 4-5μs.
 The reason for that rather fast assembly time lies in the implementation of the `rspirv` library which keeps the data representation in a easily assembled way in memory.
-Since the patch is appled directly on that _data representation_ no lifting or lowering pass is needed.
+Since the patch is applied directly on that _data representation_, no lifting or lowering pass is needed.
 The patching comes down to simple memory operations that append the new byte-instructions to the shader module, or mutate existing ones (specifically when rewriting the function call-site).

 == GPU

-The GPU benchmark compares the timing of both, dynamic and constant replacment of the _simple_ shader to the compiled _mandelbrot_ shader, to the patched _mandebrot_ shader.
-For compilation we use Rust-Gpu, since we have to base our shader template on code generated by that compiler.
-GLSL inlines the mandebrot calculation with no way of preventing it, which makes the resulting template code unsable for our patching methodes that currently rely on un-inlined functions.
+The GPU benchmark compares the timing of both, dynamic and constant replacement of the _simple_ shader to the compiled _mandelbrot_ shader, to the patched _mandebrot_ shader.
+For compilation, we use Rust-Gpu, since we have to base our shader template on code generated by that compiler.
+GLSL inlines the mandebrot calculation with no way of preventing it, which makes the resulting template code unsable for our patching methods that currently rely on un-inlined functions.

 === Constant Replace

 For constant replacement we have the following runtimes:

-#table(
+#let cr_dedicated = table(
   columns: (auto, auto, auto, auto),
-  inset: 10pt,
+  inset: 7pt,
   align: horizon,
   [Name], [avg], [min], [max],
   [Unmodified], [0.05ms], [0.02ms], [0.07ms],
   [Rust-GPU compiled], [2.31ms], [2.3ms], [2.35ms],
-  [ConstantPatched], [1.55ms], [1.50ms], [1.58ms],
+  [Patched Runtime], [1.55ms], [1.50ms], [1.58ms],
-)
+);

+#let cr_mobile = table(
+  columns: (auto, auto, auto),
+  inset: 7pt,
+  align: horizon,
+  [avg], [min], [max],
+  [0.35ms], [0.37ms], [0.4ms],
+  [11.41ms], [11.41ms], [11.42ms],
+  [13.6ms], [13.65ms], [13.7ms],
+);

+#stack(grid(gutter: 3pt, rows: 2, columns: 2, "Dedicated Graphics", "Integrated Graphics", cr_dedicated, cr_mobile))

-As expected the runtimes are pretty uniform on a per-test basis.
+As expected, the runtimes are pretty uniform on a per-test basis.
 The difference in the compiled and patched runtime can be explained with the actual resulting code.
-Rust-GPU seems to loose some knowledge about possible special instructions available to SPIR-V/GPU architectures.
-For instance a call to `OpLength` (which calculate the length of an n-dimensional vector) is broken down into individual square operations and a following square-root of the sums of all components.
-The handwritten code however retains that knowledge, which in turn, is responsible for considerable shorter runtimes.
+Rust-GPU seems to lose some knowledge about possible special instructions available to SPIR-V/GPU architectures.
+For instance, a call to `OpLength` (which calculate the length of an n-dimensional vector) is broken down into individual square operations and a following square-root of the sums of all components.
+The handwritten code however retains that knowledge, which in turn, is responsible for considerable shorter runtimes on the dedicated hardware.
+Interestingly the integrated Ryzen chip's graphics card does not profit from that.

 === Dynamic Replace

-#table(
+#let dy_dedicated = table(
     columns: (auto, auto, auto, auto),
-  inset: 10pt,
+  inset: 7pt,
   align: horizon,
   [Name], [avg], [min], [max],
   [Unmodified], [0.05ms], [0.02ms], [0.07ms],
   [Rust-GPU compiled], [2.0ms], [2.05ms], [2.2ms],
-  [ConstantPatched], [1.55ms], [1.50ms], [1.58ms],
+  [Patched Runtime], [1.55ms], [1.50ms], [1.58ms],
 )

+#let dy_mobile = table(
+    columns: (auto, auto, auto),
+  inset: 7pt,
+  align: horizon,
+  [avg], [min], [max],
+  [0.35ms], [0.37ms], [0.4ms],
+  [11.45ms], [11.45ms], [11.45ms],
+  [13.6ms], [13.65ms], [13.7ms],
+)

+#stack(grid(gutter: 3pt, rows: 2, columns: 2, "Dedicated Graphics", "Integrated Graphics", dy_dedicated, dy_mobile))

 For dynamic patching the runtime does not differ that much to constant replacement.
 This is to be expected, since ideally the code shouldn't differ at all.
 Combined with the CPU side testing we show, that it is possible to replace performant GPU code in a timely manor via runtime patching.
 The actual patching in this specific case has a negelectable overhead of 15μm-20μs without any runtime penalty compared to fully compiled code.
 The latter part however depends on the system that supplies the patched code.